 This course is a continuation of Elements of Floral Design and provides the student with a more comprehensive application of floral design for home interiors.
 Upon successful completion of this course, the student will be able to determine the appropriate floral design for an existing home, design a variety of florals for specific placement, work with other students on a specific project and learn how to buy and price interior floral designs.
-1 hr. lecture, 1.5 hrs. lab/wk communication methods, time management, team-building skills, and organizing and facilitating meetings.
-Students desiring leadership opportunities in professional organizations are encouraged to enroll.
-1 hr. lecture/wk.
+1 hr. lecture, 1.5 hrs. lab/wk.